antoniogrv/antoniogrv/README.md

 ### Hello!

-I'm Antonio, and I'm currently employed as a Core Site Reliability Engineer II at [Prima](https://www.helloprima.com/).
+I'm Antonio, currently working as a Core Site Reliability Engineer II at [Prima](https://www.helloprima.com/).
 Previously, I worked as a Cloud Infrastructure Engineer at [Leonardo](https://www.leonardo.com/en/).

-Mainly, I work with Kubernetes & all-things cloud-native, especially on AWS.
-Deeply engaged in in networking, observability and cybersecurity.
-Not much of a SWE, but very interested in Rust.
+I spend most of my time building and operating reliable cloud-native infrastructures both on-prem and on AWS, with a strong focus on Kubernetes, networking, observability and cybersecurity.
+I also hold a Master's Degree in Cybersecurity, and while my role today is less software-oriented, I’m still quite passionate about Rust, Golang and Python.

 Feel free to reach out if you want to connect!